Close

 Preliminary attack (developed in Passcape Software) is quite effective against short, simple, dictionary, repetitive, keyboard, etc. passwords and consists of several mini-attacks.
 Each mini-attack can be enabled/disabled individually.

-Preliminary attack run about 1-2 minutes or even faster.
+Preliminary attack runs about 5-10 minutes or even faster.
 It consists of at least the following sub-attacks:

 • Common brute-force attack.
 Performs several simple brute-force attacks based on predefined character sets.